 Adequate ventilation using a bag valve mask is not possible.

-Evidence of decompensation/ respiratory distress requiring invasive ventilation/chest wall injury.
+Evidence of decompensation/ respiratory distress requiring invasive ventilation.

 Decrease in pulmonary reserves may impact on the timing of intubation.
 Prior to attempting intubation, always have a plan for managing a difficult airway or failed intubation.
 Alternate adjuncts should be checked and prepared to accommodate the challenging airway.

-Maintain full spinal precautions if indicated Elderly patients are twice as likely to have a spinal cord injury (SCI) as a younger person with the same mechanism of injury.
-Degenerative changes and stiffening of the lower cervical spine make higher (C1-C2 and odontoid) fractures likely.5
+Maintain full spinal precautions if indicated Degenerative changes and stiffening of the lower cervical spine make higher (C1-C3) fractures likely.

-It may be necessary to place a towel or elevation device under the patients’ neck to maintain neutral alignment in the kyphotic elderly patient.9
+It may be necessary to place a towel or elevation device under the patients’ neck to maintain neutral alignment in the kyphotic elderly patient.(18)

 Record the oxygen saturation (SpO2)

-Administer high-flow oxygen to maintain oxygen saturations between 94-98% in the initial resuscitation period.
+Administer high-flow oxygen to maintain oxygen saturations ≥94% in the initial resuscitation period.

 When managing patients who may be CO2 retainers the priority remains with maintaining oxygenation in the initial resuscitation period.
-This risk for hypoventilation as a result must be accepted and if it occurs intubation and mechanical ventilation may be necessary.
+The risk of hypoventilation as a result must be accepted and if this does occur intubation and mechanical ventilation may be necessary.

 Assess the chest